 Cycling your tank refers to establishing a proper nitrogen cycle in your tank.
 This means establishing colonies of beneficial bacteria in your tank’s substrate and in your filter media that feed on harmful compounds in the water, such as ammonia and nitrites.

-Once your nitrogen cycle is established, you ammonia levels will stay somewhat under control without conducting water changes and your tank will be a much healthier and more natural environment for your Betta.
+Once your nitrogen cycle is established, your ammonia levels will stay somewhat under control without conducting water changes and your tank will be a much healthier and more natural environment for your Betta.

-Final Thoughts About The Ideal Betta Fish Tank Temperature
+Final Thoughts About The Betta Fish Water Temp

 It’s true that Betta fish are relatively easy to care for, but they are tropical fish that need to be in the right temperature, water chemistry, and environment in order to be at their best.